cosmos/ibc/spec/app/ics-031-crosschain-queries/README.md

 ### Assumptions

-- **Safe chains:** Both the Querying and Queried chains are safe.
+- **Safe chains:** Both the queryin and queried chains are safe.
 This means that, for every chain, the underlying consensus engine satisfies safety (e.g., the chain does not fork) and the execution of the state machine follows the described protocol.

-- **Live chains:** Both the Querying and Queried chains MUST be live, i.e., new blocks are eventually added to the chain.
+- **Live chains:** Both the querying and queried chains MUST be live, i.e., new blocks are eventually added to the chain.

-- **Censorship-resistant Querying Chain:**  The Querying Chain cannot selectively omit transactions.
+- **Censorship-resistant querying chain:**  The querying chain cannot selectively omit valid transactions.

+> For example, This means that if a relayer submits a valid transaction to the querying chain, the transaction is guaranteed to be included in a committed block within a bounded time.

-- **Correct relayer:** There is at least one correct relayer between the Querying and Queried chains.
-This is required for liveness.
+- **Correct relayer:** There is at least one live relayer between the querying and queried chains where the relayer correctly follows the protocol.

+> In the context of this specification, this implies that for every query request coming from the querying chain, there is at least one relayer that (i) picks the query request up, (ii) executes the query at the queried chain, and (iii) submits the result in a transaction, together with a valid proof, to the querying chain.

+The above assumptions are enough to guarantee that the query protocol returns results to the application if the querying chain waits unboundly for query results.
+Nevertheless, this specification considers the case when the querying chain times out after a fixed period of time.
+Thus, to guarantee that the query protocol always returns query results to the application, the specification requires additional assumptions: both the querying chain and at least one correct relayer have to behave timely.

+- **Timely querying chain:** There exists an upper-bound in the time elapsed between the moment a transaction is submitted to the chain and when the chain commits a block including it.

+- **Timely relayer:** For correct and live relayers, there exists an upper-bound in the time elapsed between the moment a relayer picks a query request and when the relayer submits the query result.

+> Note then that to guarantee that the query protocol always returns results to the application, the timeout bound at the querying chain should be at least equal to the sum of the upper-bounds of assumptions **Timely querying chain** and **Timely relayer**.
+This would guarantee that the relayer submits and the querying chain process a query result transaction within the specified timeout bound.

 ### Desired Properties

 #### Permissionless

-A Querying Chain can query a chain and implement cross-chain querying without any approval from a third party or chain governance.
-Note that since there is no prior negotiation between chains, the Querying Chain cannot assume that queried data will be in an expected format.
+The querying chain can query a chain without permission from the latter and implement cross-chain querying without any approval from a third party or chain governance.
+Note that since there is no prior negotiation between chains, the querying chain cannot assume that queried data will be in an expected format.

-#### Minimal Queried Chain Work
+#### Minimal queried chain Work

-A Queried Chain has to do no implementation work or add any module to enable cross-chain querying.
-By utilizing an RPC client on a relayer, this is possible.
+Any chain that provides query support can act as a queried chain, requiring no implementation work or any extra module.
+This is possible by utilizing an RPC client on a relayer.

 #### Modular

-Adding cross-chain querying should be as easy as implementing a module in your chain.
+Supporting cross-chain queries should be as easy as implementing a module in your chain.

-#### Control Queried Data

-The Querying Chain should have ultimate control over how to handle queried data.
-Like querying for a certain query form/type.

 #### Incentivization

-A bounty is paid to incentivize relayers for participating in interchain queries: fetching data from the Queried Chain and submitting it (together with proofs) to the Querying
+A bounty is paid to incentivize relayers for participating in cross-chain queries: fetching data from the queried chain and submitting it (together with proofs) to the querying chain.

 ## Technical Specification

 ### General Design

-The Querying Chain MUST implement the Cross-chain Querying module, which allows the Querying Chain to query state at the Queried Chain.
+The querying chain must implement the Cross-chain Queries module, which allows the querying chain to query state at the queried chain.

-Cross-chain querying relies on relayers operating between both chains.
-When a query request is received by the Querying Chain, the Cross-chain Querying module emits a `sendQuery` event.
-Relayers operating between the Querying and Queried chains must monitor the Querying chain for `sendQuery` events.
-Eventually, a relayer will retrieve the query request and execute it, i.e., fetch the data and generate the corresponding proofs, at the Queried Chain.
-The relayer then submits (on-chain) the result at the Querying Chain.
-The result is finally registered at the Querying Chain by the Cross-chain Querying module.
+Cross-chain queries relies on relayers operating between both chains.
+When a query request is received by the querying chain, the Cross-chain Queries module emits a `sendQuery` event.
+Relayers operating between the querying and queried chains must monitor the querying chain for `sendQuery` events.
+Eventually, a relayer will retrieve the query request and execute it, i.e., fetch the data and generate the corresponding proofs, at the queried chain.
+The relayer then submits the result in a transaction to the querying chain.
+The result is finally registered at the querying chain by the Cross-chain Queries module.

-A query request includes the height of the Queried Chain at which the query must be executed.
+A query request includes the height of the queried chain at which the query must be executed.
 The reason is that the keys being queried can have different values at different heights.
 Thus, a malicious relayer could choose to query a height that has a value that benefits it somehow.
-By letting the Querying Chain decide the height at which the query is executed, we can prevent relayers from affecting the result data.
+By letting the querying chain decide the height at which the query is executed, we can prevent relayers from affecting the result data.

 ### Data Structures

-The Cross-chain Querying module stores query requests when it processes them.
+The Cross-chain Queries module stores query requests when it processes them.

 A CrossChainQuery is a particular interface to represent query requests.
 A request is retrieved when its result is submitted.